 To the Fort Knox CDC workers: You rock.
 Thank you for offering such amazing childcare at such low prices and letting me utilize your system.
 Ezra loves seeing you guys, and you helped me get this website up by being there to watch him while I hunkered down in the library to knock out more archive posts.

-To the sweet-oriental-lady-who-I-can-never-really-understand who works at the Fort Knox Java Cafe: I know we don’t talk much, but it’s nice to have someone else there in the cafe who smiles and is friendly.
+To the sweet-Asian-lady-who-I-can-never-really-understand who works at the Fort Knox Java Cafe: I know we don’t talk much, but it’s nice to have someone else there in the cafe who smiles and is friendly.
 I’ve come to look forward to my visits to you, even if I sit there on my computer and don’t really talk to you.
 I promise…it’s not just about the coffee and free wifi.

 To Russ and Ezra: Thank you for putting up with a messy house, crappy dinners, and being completely and totally neglected for the past four months.
 I promise that I will try to be better from now on, because you deserve it.